ginstrom/paladin-novel/epub-master.md

 "Status report," Gond said, finding Elena among the celebrating fighters.

-"Darach is ours," she replied, her armor splattered with blood but her eyes bright with victory.
+"Blackwater is ours," she replied, her armor splattered with blood but her eyes bright with victory.
 "The outer walls are breached, the inner city is secured, and the slave markets are being emptied as we speak."

 "Casualties?"